Caecilian: Milk provisioning

-Recent research, as documented in the journal Science, has shed light on the behavior of certain species of caecilians.
+Recent research, as documented in the journal Science, has shed light on the behaviour of certain species of caecilians.
 These studies reveal that some caecilians exhibit a phenomenon wherein they provide their hatchlings with a nutrient-rich substance akin to milk, delivered through a maternal vent.
 Among the species investigated, the oviparous nonmammalian caecilian amphibian Siphonops annulatus stood out, indicating that the practice of lactation may be more widespread among these creatures than previously thought.
-As detailed in a 2024 study, researchers collected 16 mothers of the Siphonops annulatus species from cacao plantations in Brazil's Atlantic Forest and filmed them with their altricial hatchlings in the lab.
+In a detailed 2024 study, researchers collected 16 mothers of the species Siphonops annulatus from cacao plantations in Brazil's Atlantic Forest and filmed them with their altricial hatchlings in the lab.
 The mothers remained with their offspring, which suckled on a white, viscous liquid from their cloaca, experiencing rapid growth in their first week.
 This milk-like substance, rich in fats and carbohydrates, is produced in the mother's oviduct epithelium's hypertrophied glands, similar to mammal milk.
 The substance was released seemingly in response to tactile and acoustic stimulation by the babies.
-The researchers observed the hatchlings emitting high-pitched clicking sounds as they approached their mothers for milk, a behavior unique among amphibians.
-This milk-feeding behavior may contribute to the development of the hatchlings' microbiome and immune system, similar to mammalian young.
+The researchers observed the hatchlings emitting high-pitched clicking sounds as they approached their mothers for milk, a behaviour unique among amphibians.
+This milk-feeding behaviour may contribute to the development of the hatchlings' microbiome and immune system, similar to mammalian young.
 The presence of milk production in caecilians that lay eggs suggests an evolutionary transition between egg-laying and live birth.